 - Do the headers in the email show proper "domain alignment"?

-- With this information, the receiving server is ready to apply the sender domain's DMARC policy to determine either to accept, reject, or otherwise flag the email.
+- With this information, the receiving server can apply the sender domain's DMARC policy to determine whether to accept, reject, or otherwise flag the email.

 - After using the DMARC policy to determine the email's proper disposition, the receiving mail server will report to sending domain owner about the outcome.

 The encounter against spam and email scam continues.
 DMARC is an important tool when it comes to stopping email spoofing.